CanCLID/abc-cantonese-parallel-corpus/README.md

 Step 2: Go to the [export page](https://wenlin.co/wow/Special:Export) to export all the data to an XML file.

-Step 3: Postprocessing. (仲未做)
+Step 3: Postprocessing.

-1. Add periods at the end of the sentences.
-1. Convert half shape punctuations to full shape.
-1. Convert full shape numbers and letters to half shape, e.g. ＤＱ -> DQ
-1. Check 著 and 着.
+TODO: Check 著 and 着.
-1. Check all the characters that contains 口, e.g. 𠺢 -> 㗎.